nectar-cash/searcher-info/README.md

 ---

 Once connected to the auction house you will receive a [JSON-RPC 2.0](https://www.jsonrpc.org/specification) notification with the method name `nectar_auctionTransaction` for each transaction that is being auctioned.
-The `data` parameter will contain the transaction `hash` which we use from now on to identify this auction, along with `txWithoutSignature` which contains all the usual paramters you'd find in an `eth_sendTransaction` call (without the signature).
+The `params` parameter will contain the transaction `hash` which we use from now on to identify this auction, along with `txWithoutSignature` which contains all the usual paramters you'd find in an `eth_sendTransaction` call (without the signature).
 There is also an `options` parameter, currently this only contains the Unix timestamp that the auction will end.

 <details>
   <summary>Example</summary>